software-tools-books/js4ds/_lessons/intro.md

 permalink: "/intro/"
 title: "Introduction"
 questions:
+- "Why is this course called 'versus'?"
 - "What are the main topics of this course?"
-- "Is this an appropriate course for me?"
+- "Is this the right course for me?"
-- "How do I set up my computer to do the coursework?"
+- "How do I set up my computer to do the exercises?"
 keypoints:
-- FIXME
+- "Modern JavaScript is a good tool for building desktop and web-based applications."
+- "This course is for people who know what loops and functions are, but have never used JavaScript or built web applications."
 ---

 I was originally going to call this book *JavaScript for Scientists and Engineers*,